 The fair values of the investment properties were determined by independent and SEC-accredited property appraisers.
-The REIT's management engaged with an appraiser and the amounts stated above are the fair values as of December 31, 2023 and 2022.
-The fair value gain and loss on investment properties is presented under Other income (Charges) in the statements of comprehensive income.
+The REIT's management engaged with an appraiser and the amounts stated above are the fair values.
+The fair value gain and loss on investment properties is presented under Other Income (Charges) - Net in the statements of comprehensive income.

-The REIT recognized income amounting to P591.1 million in 2023 and P324.4 million in 2022 from the lease of investment properties and are presented as part of Rental Income in the statements of comprehensive income (see Note 10).
-Related outstanding receivables are presented as part of Trade and Other Receivables in the statements of financial position (see Note 5).
+The REIT recognized income amounting to P642.9 million, P591.1 million and P324.4 million in 2024, 2023 and 2022, respectively, from the lease of investment properties which is presented as part of Rental Income in the statements of comprehensive income (see Note 10).
+The related outstanding receivables are presented as part of Trade Receivables in the statements of financial position (see Note 5).